Abdy01/DVWA-Walkthrough/Brute-Force/README.md

 ## About

 > Password cracking is the process of recovering passwords from data that has been stored in or transmitted by a computer system.
-A common approach is to repeatedly try guesses for the password.<br/>
+A common approach is to repeatedly try guesses for the password.
+>
 > Users often choose weak passwords.
-Examples of insecure choices include single words found in dictionaries, family names, any too short password (usually thought to be less than 6 or 7 characters), or predictable patterns (e.g. alternating vowels and consonants, which is known as leetspeak, so "password" becomes "p@55w0rd").<br/>
+Examples of insecure choices include single words found in dictionaries, family names, any too short password (usually thought to be less than 6 or 7 characters), or predictable patterns (e.g. alternating vowels and consonants, which is known as leetspeak, so "password" becomes "p@55w0rd").
+>
 > Creating a targeted wordlists, which is generated towards the target, often gives the highest success rate.
-There are public tools out there that will create a dictionary based on a combination of company websites, personal social networks and other common information (such as birthdays or year of graduation).<br/>
+There are public tools out there that will create a dictionary based on a combination of company websites, personal social networks and other common information (such as birthdays or year of graduation).
+>
 > A last resort is to try every possible password, known as a brute force attack.
 In theory, if there is no limit to the number of attempts, a brute force attack will always be successful since the rules for acceptable passwords must be publicly known; but as the length of the password increases, so does the number of possible passwords making the attack time longer.

 Source: DVWA Documentation